Survival and Flourishing

 .Fund (SFF)

-SFF-2021-H1 S-process Recommendations Announcement
+SFF-2021-H1 S-Process Recommendations Announcement

 In the first half of this year (2021-H1), six people participated as “Recommenders” in a single round of a grant-recommendation process for funders Jaan Tallinn (independent) and Jed McCaleb (independent).
 The following Recommenders in this round agreed to have their identities made public:

-How final grant amounts were determined: The “S-process”
+How final grant amounts were determined: The “S-Process”

-We call the recommendation process used in this grant round the “S-process”, for “Simulation Process”, because it involves allowing the Recommenders and funders to simulate a large number of counterfactual delegation scenarios using a table of marginal value functions.
+We call the recommendation process used in this grant round the “S-Process”, for “Simulation Process”, because it involves allowing the Recommenders and funders to simulate a large number of counterfactual delegation scenarios using a table of marginal value functions.
 Recommenders specified marginal value functions for funding each application, and adjusted those functions through discussions with each other as the round progressed.
 Similarly, funders specified and adjusted different value functions for deferring to each Recommender.
 In this round, the process also allowed the funders to make some final adjustments to decide on their final intended grant amounts.

-The S-process app is still being developed for broader use.
+The S-Process app is still being developed for broader use.

 Final recommendations

-Most of the final endorsed recommendations of this round of the S-process are listed below.
+Most of the final endorsed recommendations of this round of the S-Process are listed below.
 These numbers have resulted from numerical inputs from both funders and Recommenders, which represented estimates of the marginal utility of granting to each organization.
 Note that:

 1. Some of the grants below might not happen if they are logistically difficult or time-consuming for the funders (Jaan Tallinn, Jed McCaleb) to finalize for some reason.